tensorflow/tensorflow/tensorflow/examples/label_image/README.md

 ## Python implementation

-label_image.py is a python implementation that provides code corresponding to the C++ code here.
+label_image.py is a Python implementation that provides code corresponding to the C++ code here.
 This gives more intuitive mapping between C++ and Python than the Python code mentioned in the
 [Inception tutorial](https://github.com/tensorflow/docs/blob/master/site/en/r1/tutorials/images/image_recognition.md).